Centaurioun/microsoft-365-docs-pr.tr-TR/microsoft-365/compliance/dlp-policy-reference.md

 Bu özelleştirilmiş metni kullanma

 *%%AppliedActions%% %%ProcessName%% aracılığıyla %%FileName%% dosya adı kuruluşunuz tarafından kullanılamaz. %%PolicyName%% ilkesini atlamak istiyorsanız 'İzin Ver' seçeneğine tıklayın*

 bu metni özelleştirilmiş bildirimde üretir:

 *panodan yapıştırma Dosya Adı: WINWORD.EXE aracılığıyla Contoso doc 1'e kuruluşunuz izin vermez.
 Contoso son derece gizli ilkesini atlamak istiyorsanız 'İzin Ver' düğmesine tıklayın*

 > [!NOTE]
 > Şirket içi konumu için kullanıcı bildirimleri ve ilke ipuçları kullanılamıyor

-> [!NOTE]
+>
 > Yalnızca en yüksek önceliğe ve en kısıtlayıcı kurala ait ilke ipucu gösterilir. Örneğin, içeriğe erişimi engelleyen bir kuraldan gelen ilke ipucu, yalnızca bildirim gönderen bir kuraldan gelen ilke ipucu üzerinden gösterilir.
 Bu, kişilerin ilke ipuçlarının art arda görülmesini önler.

 Bildirim ve ipucu metnini özelleştirme de dahil olmak üzere kullanıcı bildirimi ve ilke ipucu yapılandırması ve kullanımı hakkında daha fazla bilgi edinmek için bkz.

 - [E-posta bildirimleri gönderin ve DLP ilkeleri için ilke ipuçlarını gösterin](use-notifications-and-policy-tips.md#send-email-notifications-and-show-policy-tips-for-dlp-policies).

 <!--The email can notify the person who sent, shared, or last modified the content and, for site content, the primary site collection administrator and document owner.
 In addition, you can add or remove whomever you choose from the email notification.

 In addition to sending an email notification, a user notification displays a policy tip:

 - In Outlook and Outlook on the web.

 - For the document on a SharePoint Online or OneDrive for Business site.

 - In Excel, PowerPoint, and Word, when the document is stored on a site included in a DLP policy.

 The email notification and policy tip explain why content conflicts with a DLP policy.
 If you choose, the email notification and policy tip can allow users to override a rule by reporting a false positive or providing a business justification.
 This can help you educate users about your DLP policies and enforce them without preventing people from doing their work.
 Information about overrides and false positives is also logged for reporting (see below about the DLP reports) and included in the incident reports (next section), so that the compliance officer can regularly review this information.

 Here's what a policy tip looks like in a OneDrive for Business account.

 ![Policy tip for a document in a OneDrive account](../media/f9834d35-94f0-4511-8555-0fe69855ce6d.png)

  To learn more about user notifications and policy tips in DLP policies, see [Use notifications and policy tips](use-notifications-and-policy-tips.md).